 This dimension describes how the individual tends to view others' intentions or reliability.
 While some are comfortable giving others the benefit of the doubt, others will be inclined to scrutinize things more carefully.
 For the most part, people tend to balance trust with skepticism in common situations.
-A more skeptical individual will seek to clearly understand the root cause of a customer's issues and concerns.
+A more trusting individual will listen to the customer's issues and concerns with an open mind.